 Despite whatever terrors the numerical unknown held for their hunter-gatherer ancestors, ancient civilizations weren't unanimous in their dread of 13.
 The Chinese regarded the number as lucky, some commentators note, as did the Egyptians in the time of the pharaohs.

-To the ancient Egyptians, we're told, life was a quest for spiritual ascension which unfolded in stages — twelve in this life and a thirteenth beyond, thought to be the eternal afterlife.
+To the ancient Egyptians, we are told, life was a quest for spiritual ascension which unfolded in stages — twelve in this life and a thirteenth beyond, thought to be the eternal afterlife.
 The number 13 therefore symbolized death, not in terms of dust and decay but as a glorious and desirable transformation.
-Though Egyptian civilization perished, the symbolism conferred on the number 13 by its priesthood survived, we may speculate, only to be corrupted by subsequent cultures who came to associate 13 with a fear of death instead of a reverence for the afterlife.
+Though Egyptian civilization perished, the symbolism conferred on the number 13 by its priesthood survived, albeit corrupted by subsequent cultures who came to associate 13 with a fear of death instead of a reverence for the afterlife.

 And Loki makes thirteen